bitprj/devrel/IMC_WhyReact/blog.md

 <br />

 As for the more technical (and arguably more boring) explanation, React is a JavaScript library made for one purpose: to make the creation of UIs way more efficient than older methods.
-It’s essentially an extension of vanilla JS that comes with a small but powerful API that serves as a bridge between the programmer and the **DOM** (DOM stands for **Document Object Model**, the tree structure that HTML uses to arrange elements on the page).
+It’s essentially an extension of vanilla JavaScript that comes with a small but powerful API that serves as a bridge between the programmer and the **DOM** (DOM stands for **Document Object Model**, the tree structure that HTML uses to arrange elements on the page).
 Developers no longer have to manually communicate every update to the browser.
 Instead, developers simply tell React what to change.
 It'll then use something called the **Virtual DOM** to update the browser (more on this later).

 <br />